Christmas can be a time when we can experience lots of different emotions

 Support is always available

-It has been hard to meet up with friends and family members and this is not an easy experience.
-So it is understandable that you might feel that Christmas feels very different this year.
+It has been hard to meet up with friends and family members over the last two years so it is understandable that you might feel that Christmas will feel very different again this year.
 Christmas is supposed to be about time with family and friends, right?
-It doesn’t feel quite the same constantly catching up over video call instead of meeting in person.
+It doesn’t feel quite the same constantly catching up over a video call instead of meeting in person.

-Some children and young people who have contacted Childline this year have told us about Covid-19 has brought many challenges and financial worries for parents, carers and families.
+Some children and young people who have contacted Childline have told us about how Covid-19 has brought many challenges and financial worries for parents, carers and families.
 Christmas is a time when this kind of pressure can be especially felt.

 Alcohol and staying safe